Kenneth Burke: Honors

 Burke was awarded the National Medal for Literature at the American Book Awards in 1981.
 According to The New York Times, April 20, 1981, "The $15,000 award, endowed in memory of the late Harold Guinzberg, founder of the Viking Press, honors a living American writer 'for a distinguished and continuing contribution to American letters.'"
+In 1987 the New Jersey State Senate issued a proclamation on his 90th birthday celebrating his contributions to literature and the arts.